Allama (film)

 Allama is a 2017 Indian Kannada musical drama Historical film directed by T. S. Nagabharana.
-The film stars Dhananjay and Meghana Raj in the lead roles.
+The film stars Dhananjaya and Meghana Raj in the lead roles.
 Principal photography of the film started in late 2015.
 It was released theatrically on 26 January 2017.

 The film was nominated as India's entry for the International Council for Film, Television and Audio-visual Communication (ICFT) UNESCO Gandhi Medal.
-At the 64th National Film Awards, the film won awards for Best Music Direction for Songs & Best Background Score (Bapu Padmanabha) and Best Make-up Artist (N. K. Ramakrishna).
+At the 64th National Film Awards, it won awards for Best Music Direction for Songs and Best Background Score (Bapu Padmanabha) and Best Make-up Artist (N. K. Ramakrishna).

 Plot

-The film captures the story of the rebellious thinker Allama, also known as Allama Prabhu."Allama" is a film about 12th century metaphysician, a son of a temple dancer who embarks on a quest for knowledge and answers to his four core sentiments, yearning, and obsession – Maddales, failures and self-realization.
+The film captures the story of the rebellious thinker Allama, also known as Allama Prabhu.
+It narrates the tale of the 12th-century metaphysician, a son of a temple dancer, who embarks on a quest for knowledge and answers to his four core sentiments, yearning, and obsession – Maddales, failures, and self-realization.